-Incidentally, in the 1950s, after the closure of the butcher's shop at Barn Cottage, a butcher's shop was established at the site where Haig House, Church Street now stands, just 2 houses down the street from Field Barn.
+Incidentally, in the 1950s, after the butcher's shop at Barn Cottage closed, a butcher's shop was established at the site where Haig House, Church Street now stands, just 2 houses down the street from Field Barn.
 This was called Iddiols & Collins.
 Reg Collins was the father-in-law of Hazel Day of Twin Pillars.

 Construction of Barn Cottage

-16th & 17th century timber-framed with wattle and daub infill, a thatched roof, 2-storey, 3 bay 16thcentury building with 17th century wing attached to the right bay which projects forward one bay, and 18th century outshot attached to the left.
-The outshot and left bay have a long timber porch with plain and fish-scale tile roof.
-At the inner end of the outshot is a stable type door.
-The left bay has a 3-light 19th century shop window with a small window above the centre light.
+16th & 17th century timber-framed with wattle and daub infill, a thatched roof, 2-storey, 3 bay 16thcentury building with a 17th-century wing attached to the right bay which projects forward one bay, and 18th century outshot attached to the left.
+The outshot and left bay have a long timber porch with plain and fish-scale tile roofs.
+At the inner end of the outshot is a stable-type door.
+The left bay has a 3-light 19th-century shop window with a small window above the centre light.
 The centre bay has a large and a small 19th century 2-light casement window.
 Above are 3 2-light casements with leaded lights or glazing bars.
-The cross-wing has 3-light 18th century leaded casements on each floor.
-The roof has a decorated ridge piece, is hipped over the outshot and half-hipped on the wing with a stack where the ridges meet and a tiled valley.
+The cross-wing has 3-light 18th-century leaded casements on each floor.
+The roof has a decorated ridge piece, is hipped over the outshot and is half-hipped on the wing with a stack where the ridges meet and a tiled valley.
 Inside the left bay and outshot open to the tie beam with parts of a gable wall remaining.
 The centre bay is floored over, but the base of the centre post of the roof is visible on the tie beam.
-The stack is 17th century with 2 fireplaces.
+The stack is from the 17th century with 2 fireplaces.
 There is a carved chamfer stop to the beam in the lower room of the wing and a queen post above.

 1841 Census – Thomas Gale, born 1797 at Yarmouth, Isle of Wight, living with his nephew William also a butcher born 1821 at Botley & niece Ann, born in 1819 at Micheldever.